Dunn's River Falls

 There are rather many places in Jamaica where such underground streams come to the surface.
 Such springs are called river rises or resurgences.

-The precipitation and characteristics of the stream often cause another phenomenon - travertine terraces.
+The precipitation and characteristics of the stream often cause another phenomenon - tufa terraces.
 These terraces look like shallow basins in rock.
 When water reaches the rim of this basin, it falls down along a small waterfall into the next pan.

 Typical example of such processes is Dunn's River Falls in Jamaica.